Déjà Vu (video game)

 Déjà Vu (Note: Accent marks do not appear on the original game boxes or in-game logo, where the title is written as Deja Vu.
 However, accent marks appear in the text on the back of the box and in the logos for the NES and Game Boy Color ports.
 Some sources also add an additional subtitle of "A Nightmare Comes True!!", a tagline that is absent from the in-game logo and NES game box.) is a 1985 point-and-click adventure game developed by ICOM Simulations for the Macintosh as the first entry in the MacVenture series.
 Set in 1940s Chicago, the story follows detective Ace Harding as he attempts to clear his name and restore his memories after being framed for a murder.
 It is themed after various hardboiled detective novels and films.

 Déjà Vu was first released in October 1985.
 It was later ported to several other platforms, including the Amiga, MS-DOS, and the Nintendo Entertainment System.
-Initially, the game featured black and white graphics, and later releases introduced color.
+Initially, the game featured black and white graphics; later releases introduced color.
 A sequel, Deja Vu II: Lost in Las Vegas, was released in 1988.